Digitex Futures (DGTX) 24 Hour Volume Hits $2.53 Million

-Digitex Futures (CURRENCY:DGTX) traded down 1.9% against the U.S. dollar during the one day period ending at 20:00 PM Eastern on January 27th.
-During the last seven days, Digitex Futures has traded 3.5% higher against the U.S. dollar.
-One Digitex Futures token can now be purchased for approximately $0.0295 or 0.00000156 BTC on major cryptocurrency exchanges including Exrates, Mercatox and OOOBTC.
-Digitex Futures has a total market capitalization of $27.46 million and $2.53 million worth of Digitex Futures was traded on exchanges in the last 24 hours.
+Digitex Futures (CURRENCY:DGTX) traded 1.9% lower against the U.S. dollar during the 1 day period ending at 16:00 PM E.T. on January 31st.
+One Digitex Futures token can currently be purchased for about $0.0295 or 0.00000156 BTC on cryptocurrency exchanges including OOOBTC, Mercatox and Exrates.
+Digitex Futures has a total market capitalization of $27.46 million and $2.53 million worth of Digitex Futures was traded on exchanges in the last day.
+Over the last week, Digitex Futures has traded 3.5% higher against the U.S. dollar.

 About Digitex Futures